ics-jku/GUI-VP_Kit/README.md

 ### Prerequisites

- 1. A running Linux system with at least 25GB of free disk memory and an internet connection
+ 1. A running Linux system with at least 27 GiB of free disk memory and an internet connection
      * The project was developed and tested on Debian 11
  2. Installed packages necessary for GUI-VP
      * see [rescv-vp README.md](https://github.com/ics-jku/GUI-VP/blob/master/README.md)